djc/rnc2rng/README.rst

 Is what it says on the tin.
 Dependencies:

-- Python 2.x (tested mostly with 2.7 so far)
+- Python 2.7
-- Python 3.x (currently untested)
+- Python 3.x (currently tested with 3.4)

 Feedback welcome on `GitHub`_.